Narges Norouzi

 Assistant Teaching Professor at EECS Berkeley

-[December 28, 2022] Our project "Transforming Introductory Computer Science Instruction with an AI-Driven Classroom Assistant" has received a $2M award from the National Science Foundation.
-Project duration: 05/2023 - 04/2027.
+[January 2025] Our project "Advanced Student Modeling and Tailored Large Language Models for Personalized Learning in Computer Science Education" has received a $600K award from the National Science Foundation.
+Project duration: 01/2025 - 01/2028.

 Education.